Won't Last a Day Without You: Box office

 The film opened with ₱20 million gross of total receipts.
-On its third week it grossed ₱88 million.
+In its third week, it grossed ₱88 million.

 Critics

 Philbert Dy of Click the City said “It is a film that seems willing to acknowledge that relationships can be messy, and that people do get hurt and that it isn’t always easy to forgive.
 While the bad habits are still there, there is a charming core to the picture that seems truer than many of the things the mainstream has put out there.”

 Abby Mendoza of Philippine Entertainment Portal quoted “Raz dela Torre’s film could have oh-so-melodramatically tackled the aforementioned heartbreak crisis… Instead, it does a favour to those who are in the process of healing by taking bitterness as a genuine emotion that only the failure of love can produce, and creating a feel-good, fresh, and hopeful narrative out of it.”